Importance and Benefits of Preschool Education

 Singing an alphabet song while following along in a picture book builds a child’s awareness of the connections between alphabet letters and word sounds.
 Learning rhymes and recitation helps them to notice the distinct sounds within words.
 Engaging children in a discussion about an exciting read-aloud story encourages their listening, comprehension, and expressive language skills.
 Playing with alphabet letters may inspire children to ask a teacher to help them write the first letter of their name.

-Matching games, sorting games, counting games, and board games build children’s understanding of number, categories and sequence, which supports later maths learning later.
+Matching games, sorting games, counting games, and board games build children’s understanding of numbers, categories and sequences, which supports later maths learning later.
 Putting together puzzles encourages children to notice patterns, plan ahead and problem-solve.

 Preschool helps develop motor skills